isomerpages/nparks-sgf/_sgf-2024-show-highlights/Best of Show Designers Gardens/SGF 2024 Fantasy Gardens.md

 <p><strong>ERIN ANGELA BRIDGET YAP &amp; GLICERIO E. GALAC JR (SINGAPORE) </strong>will
 be pairing up at SGF 2024.
 Erin Yap is a dynamic landscape architect with eight years of experience spanning the Philippines and Singapore.
-As a Senior Landscape Designer at Vertical Green Pte Ltd in Singapore, she collaborated closely with Glicerio Galac, leading innovative projects focused on vertical walls, urban greenery, and landscape design.
+As a Senior Landscape Designer at Vertical Green Pte Ltd in Singapore, she collaborates closely with Glicerio Galac, leading innovative projects focused on vertical walls, urban greenery, and landscape design.
 With a foundation of five years in the diverse terrains of the Philippines, Erin seamlessly blended